Streptococcal infections are any type of infection caused by the Streptococcus ('strep') group of bacteria.

-Strep infections vary in severity from mild throat infections to pneumonia, and most can be treated with antibiotics.
+There are many different types of Streptococci and infections vary in severity from mild throat infections to pneumonia.
+Streptococcal infections are usually treated with antibiotics.

-- Group A strep (strep A), often found on the surface of the skin and inside the throat and a common cause of infection in adults and children.
+Group A strep (strep A) are often found on the surface of the skin and inside the throat.
+They are a common cause of infection in adults and children.

-- Group B strep (strep B), which usually live harmlessly inside the digestive system and (in women) in the vagina.
+Group B strep (strep B) usually live harmlessly inside the digestive system and, in women, the vagina.
 Strep B tend to only affect newborn babies and usually cause more serious types of infection.

 Minor strep A infections